bvanderveen/jsbsim-docker/README.md

 # jsbsim-docker

-A Docker container for [JSBSim](http://jsbsim.sourceforge.net/).
+This is a Docker container for [JSBSim](http://jsbsim.sourceforge.net/).

+JSBSim is an open source implemenation of a flight dynamics model.
+It is the default flight dynamics model for [FlightGear](http://www.flightgear.org/), an open source flight simulator.

-# How to
+# How to use

-Clone and change into repository directory, then:
+Change into repository directory and:

     $ docker build -t="jsbsim" .
     $ docker run <args>`